sanity-io/sanity-plugin-internationalized-array/README.md

 - `unstable__fieldAction` Inside a Field Action (currently unstable)
 - `document` Above the document fields, these buttons will add a new language item to every internationalized array field that can be found at the **root of the document**.
 Nested internationalized arrays are not yet supported.

+To control the "Add translation" button titles, configure `languageDisplay`.
+This also affects language field labels.

+- `codeOnly` (default) Shows only the language codes (id)
+- `titleOnly` Shows the language title
+- `titleAndCode` Shows the language title with the code in parentheses

 The "Add all languages" button can be hidden with `buttonAddAll`.

 ```ts